GDPR Requirements for B2B Sales and Marketing: The Definitive Guide

 How is GDPR impacted by Brexit?

-What is Sensitive Personal Data and do marketing teams need to worry about this?
+What are Sensitive Personal Data and do marketing teams need to worry about this?

 GDPR defines Sensitive Personal Data as data consisting of racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, genetic data, biometric data, data concerning health or data concerning a natural person’s sex life or sexual orientation.